RIS-assisted Cell-Free MIMO with Dynamic Arrivals and Departures of Users: A Novel Network Stability Approach: SYSTEM MODEL

 In the following, to maintain analytical tractability, we assume that all users employ mutually orthogonal reverse link pilot sequences.
 Accordingly, channel estimation error can be neglected when the number of RIS elements $M$ is large, as shown in \cite{wang2021massive}.
 Hence, $\widehat{u}_{n,k} = u_{n,k}$.

-By utilizing the use-and-then-forget bounding technique \cite[Theorem 4.4]{bjornson2017massive} and the received signal expression in \eqref{eq:4}, we can show that an achievable uplink rate expression for user $k$ is $\log\left(1+\SINR_k\right)$, where the effective uplink $\SINR$ is:
+Given the instantaneous signal to interference and noise ratio of user $k$ $\SINR_k$, his ergodic uplink rate is then $\E{\log\left(1+\SINR_k\right)}$.
+Due to the mathematical complexity of obtaining such closed-form expressions, we resort to a well-known tight lower bound achievable expression of the rate as follows.
+By utilizing the use-and-then-forget bounding technique as in \cite[Theorem 4.4]{bjornson2017massive} and the received signal expression in \eqref{eq:4}, we can show that an achievable uplink rate expression for user $k$ is $\log\left(1+\ESINR_k\right)$, where $\ESINR$ is the effective uplink $SINR$ (which is of course different from average $SINR$), that can be computed by dividing the average useful signal and average interference as follows (this rate expression $\log\left(1+\ESINR_k\right)$ is an extremely tight lower bound as shown by empirical simulations in \mbox{\cite{9665300}}):

 where we have